Most Talked-About Controversies Linked to Rosie O'Donnell

 December 5, 2006: Imitation of Chinese Newscasters

-On December 5, 2006, Rosie O'Donnell imitated Chinese newscasters using a series of "ching chongs", leading to disappointment from Vanessa Hua of the San Francisco Chronicle, given O'Donnell's support for LGBT rights.
+On December 5, 2006, Rosie O'Donnell imitated Chinese newscasters using a series of "ching chongs", which led to disappointment expressed by Vanessa Hua from the San Francisco Chronicle, considering O'Donnell's support for LGBT rights.

 December 2006: Criticism of Donald Trump

-In December 2006, Rosie O'Donnell criticized Donald Trump for reinstating Miss USA Tara Conner, citing his marital affairs and bankruptcies, leading to a media blitz from Trump who threatened to sue O'Donnell.
+In December 2006, Rosie O'Donnell criticized Donald Trump for reinstating Miss USA Tara Conner after she violated pageant guidelines.
+O'Donnell questioned Trump's moral authority, citing his marital affairs and bankruptcies.
+This led to a media blitz by Trump threatening to sue O'Donnell, although he never did.

 Loading Video...